skienzmatishun/rippreport/content/p/catalyst-stacking-the-deck/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Councilman Kevin Boone and his insider network rebranded their political syndicate under a new corporate shell to hide ongoing land fraud.
+State business registries and financial audits document an intricate web of undisclosed LLCs used to funnel city assets.
+What else are these shadow operatives hiding from the taxpayers?
 ---
 Get ready Fairhope, CATALYST is now working under the Scott Boone Consulting banner.
 CATALYST can be best described as: